 Amsterdam-Zuid is recognised as the upmarket side of Amsterdam.
-It's popular with Western expats thanks to the British School of Amsterdam and Vondelpark being close by, as well as its great infrastructure.
+It's popular with Western expats thanks to the nearby British School of Amsterdam and Vondelpark, as well as its great infrastructure.
 With a peaceful atmosphere and plenty of playgrounds and parks, Amsterdam-Zuid is a prime location for families.
 Though densely populated, this is a high-income area.

 In terms of leisure and recreation, the area has much to offer.
 Rijksmuseum and the Stedelijk Museum of Modern Art are located here, and there are plenty of shopping opportunities.

 Watergraafsmeer is one of Amsterdam's greenest residential areas.
 Whether expats prefer spending time outdoors in the garden, public parks or sports fields, plenty of space is devoted to each.

 This neighbourhood is a relatively quiet area of town with a fairly large, cosmopolitan population.
 There are several good restaurants and bars in the vicinity.
 Watergraafsmeer also has a large ice-skating rink, the Jaap Edenbaan.

 Westerpark is home to a large expat population and is especially recommended for young families.
 It has several good schools and a few choice attractions, including the famous Westergasfabriek cultural district, the Het Ketelhuis art house cinema, cafes and designer boutiques.
 While some neighbourhoods within Westerpark are fairly quiet, others boast a lively nightlife.
 Be sure to look out for the markets and festivals that pop up in the area.

 Areas for young and single expats in Amsterdam